-Community Partner grant - Up to four years of core operation and core program funding to organizations that play a unique, strategic and essential role in Regina related to one of the funding streams.
+Community Partner Grant Program - Up to four years of core operation and core program funding to organizations that play a unique, strategic and essential role in Regina related to one of the funding streams.

-Annual Activity grant - recurring or ongoing activities for Major (up to \$30,000) and/or Minor (up to \$10,000) funding related to one of the funding streams.
+Annual Activity Grant Program - recurring or ongoing activities for Major (up to \$30,000) and/or Minor (up to \$10,000) funding related to one of the funding streams.

-New Initiatives grant - one time or first time initiatives for Major (up to \$30,000) and/or Minor (up to \$10,000) funding related to one of the funding streams.
+New Initiatives Grant Program - one time or first-time initiatives for Major (up to \$30,000) and/or Minor (up to \$10,000) funding related to one of the funding streams.

-COMPLEMENTARY INVESTMENT GRANT PROGRAMS
+COMPLEMENTARY COMMUNITY INVESTMENT GRANT PROGRAMS